 It is unlikely that in the Black Country they had heard of the Great Wall of Los Angeles, a community mural begun in 1978 by Judy Baca, made with some 400 young people and artists.
-They were certainly aware the London Mural Movement, young artists wanting to work in the public realm, where the street was their canvas.
+Jubilee were certainly aware the London Mural Movement, young artists wanting to work in the public realm, where the street was their canvas.
 Their aims were similar, of course, wishing to brighten the urban environment and engage with local communities, starting conversations about local needs and aspirations, building relationships and networks.

 It was a notable feature of these early projects that often the young kids brought along their even younger siblings – in many cases they were looking after them while their parents were out at work.
 ‘Latchkey kids’ was the common term used – which apparently dates back to the Second World War.
 Even if one parent was at home, the kids would be out and about.